 This long trip can be pricey, so it's important to book as far in advance as possible and be flexible on potential dates to save cash.
 Although there are fewer four-leg routes, they are cheaper.

-Travel by train between Manchester, United Kingdom and Faro, Portugal is: Partially open.
+Travel by train between Manchester, United Kingdom and Faro, Portugal is: Fully open.

 The government of Portugal has imposed these measures to reduce the spread of COVID-19:

-The current restriction level for your return trip by train from Faro to Manchester is: Partially open
+The current restriction level for your return trip by train from Faro to Manchester is: Fully open

-Reentry to United Kingdom is allowed for: Entry is partially open for citizens and permanent residents of Portugal
+Reentry to United Kingdom is allowed for: Entry is fully open for citizens and permanent residents of Portugal

 What are the entry requirements?